Savannah Day Trip From Charleston

 It’s also where Forest Gump sat and awaited his bus in the legendary titular movie.
 You may want to take your coffee here to enjoy some of the sights and sounds of the city before heading on to your next stop.

 If you’re doing a Charleston to Savannah day trip on your own, you might want to consider taking a tour of the Historic District.
 Here you’ll find dozens of parks, shops, restaurants, and historic homes.
 If you decide to go it alone, consider stopping at a few of the below sites.

-The next stop on our Charleston to Savannah day trip is Forsyth Park.
+The next stop on our Savannah day trip from Charleston is Forsyth Park.
 Possibly one of the most well-recognized squares in Savannah, Forsyth Park offers visitors a glimpse at quiet southern living.

 You’ll see plenty of tourists and locals crowded around the fountain on any given day, and it’s easy to see why: the large water feature was designed in the beaux art style and shoots water from all sides.
 It’s a popular spot for engagements.
 It’s also over 150 years old.

 In addition to the fountain, there’s a large amphitheater, a fragrant garden for the blind as well as tennis and basketball courts.

 No Charleston to Savannah day trip is complete without a stop at the Cathedral of St. the Baptist.
 This ornate French Gothic style church was dedicated in 1876 and is the mother church of the Roman Catholic Diocese of Savannah.
 The interior is heavenly, and some of the features include stained glass windows, an organ loft and flying buttresses.

 This Regency-style mansion was built in 1819 and was home to the shipping merchant and slave trader Richard Richardson.
 It was also the home of George Welshman Owens, former mayor of Savannah, in 1830.